WiLL: WiLL-branded products or services

-WiLL vehicles (Toyota)
+Toyota WiLL vehicles

 Toyota offered three individually designed cars, based on the mechanicals of existing Toyota models.
 The series was intended to appeal to markets that were not covered by Toyota's mainstream range, and to discover how commercially feasible such unusual designs were.
 The American Scion range is based on a similar concept.
 All WiLL vehicles were only sold in Japan, and only at Toyota Vista Store locations.
 When the WiLL project ended in 2004, Toyota stopped producing WiLL-branded vehicles, and renamed the Toyota Vista dealerships to Toyota NETZ, that coincided with the launch of the North American introduction of Scion, using lessons learned from the WiLL project.

+Unlike other Toyota brands, the WiLL series does not use the Toyota emblem.

 WiLL Vi

-The WiLL Vi is a subcompact car, produced from 2000 to 2001, with distinctive styling combining elements of many cars.
+The WiLL Vi is a subcompact car, it was unveiled in 1999 Tokyo Motor Show as the concept car, and released in 17 January 2000, with distinctive styling combining elements of many cars.
 The WiLL Vi was designed by the then newly formed Virtual Venture Company, headed by Jim Shimizu.
 The unique-appearing rear window had earlier appeared on the Mazda Carol, late Reliant Regals, the Ford Anglia (1959–1968), and the Citroen Ami.
 The "neo-retro" look represented a period in Japan where vehicles took on the styling of historic vehicles from the 1950s and 1960s, such as the Nissan Be-1, Nissan Figaro, Nissan S-Cargo, Nissan Pao, the Toyota Origin, the Subaru Vivio Bistro, and the Mitsubishi Minica Town Bee.
 The curve of the tail section is also similar to that of the second generation of the Renault Mégane.

-The car was equipped with MacPherson struts for the front wheels and a torsion beam axle for the rear wheels.
+The WiLL Vi shares a platform with the XP10 Vitz, and it was equipped with a 1.3L 2NZ-FE engine and 4-speed manual.
+The Vi was equipped with MacPherson struts for the front wheels and a torsion beam axle for the rear wheels.
 The car was painted in a number of pastel colors, and the plastic wheel covers resemble sand dollars.
 One of the few options was a canvas sliding roof, and the vehicle was installed with bench seats for both front and rear passengers, with the gearshift installed on the dashboard.

-The WiLL Vi's 16,000 sales were so disappointing compared to the Vitz's 600,000+ that the car was discontinued in December 2001 and was replaced by the WiLL Cypha.
+Although it fell short of plans, Toyota stated that it had achieved its initial objectives, as it had sold approximately 15,000 units by the end of August 2001.
+Toyota claims that most of its buyers are women.
+It was discontinued in December 2001 and replaced the WiLL Cypha.